 |Incidence in Minnesota:|

-Oral and pharyngeal cancer is decreasing slightly in MN
+Oral and pharyngeal cancer is increasing slightly in MN since 1999

-The incidence rate of oral and pharyngeal cancer in Minnesota decreased about 2.0% per year from 1988 to 2003.
-After 2003, incidence increased about 1% per year.
+The incidence rate of oral and pharyngeal cancer in Minnesota decreased about 2.0% per year from 1988 to 1999.
+After 1999, incidence increased less than 1% per year.
 The decrease is most likely due to reduced tobacco usage over that time period.
 However, HPV-associated cancers of specific parts of the oral cavity and pharynx (such as the oropharynx) increased significantly since 1988.
 National trends for oral and pharyngeal cancers are similar to Minnesota trends.

 Oral and pharyngeal cancer cases in Minnesota